 As a speech-language therapist you'll facilitate independence in individuals.
-You'll assess people with a variety of communication and swallowing disorders, and work with them to improve their ability to participate in school, work and other daily activities.
-Whether you're working with children who have speech and/or language disorders, or adults living with a traumatic brain injury or stroke, you'll have an impact on people's quality of life.
+You'll assess children, young people and adults with a variety of communication and swallowing disorders and work with them to improve their ability to participate in school, work and other daily activities.
+You may work with children who have speech and/or language disorders, or adults living with a traumatic brain injury or stroke.